amazon’s new series imagines a post-reparations ‘black america’ sovereign state | read | i-D

-Amazon have announced Black America, a new series that imagines an 'alternate-universe' version of contemporary America, where the Southern states Louisiana, Mississippi and Alabama have been ceded to black Americans as reparations for slavery.
+Amazon has announced Black America, a new series that imagines an "alternate-universe" version of contemporary America where the Southern states Louisiana, Mississippi and Alabama have been ceded to black Americans as reparations for slavery.
 The series is being made by Straight Outta Compton and Girls Trip producer Will Packer and creator of Adult Swim series The Boondocks and Black Jesus, Aaron McGruder.

 "It was something that was personally intriguing for me as a black American," Packer say of the show's premise in an interview with Deadline.
 "You would be hard pressed to find many black Americans who have not thought about the concept of reparation, what would happen if reparations were actually given.
 As a content creator, the fact that that is something that has been discussed thoroughly throughout various demographics of people in this country but yet never been explored, to my knowledge, in any real way in long-form content, I thought it was a tremendous opportunity to delve into the story, to do it right."